 Using PACE and a calm approach, the pupil's anxiety decreases and they come down off the fence.
-They go with an adult to the sensory room.
+They may then be offered some time to co-regulate.
 Instead of imposing consequences, once the pupil is calm, a discussion is had about the dangers of climbing the fence.
-The pupil is able to reflect on their behaviour and think of alternative things they could do next time (e.g. request to go to the sensory room).
+The pupil is able to reflect on their behaviour and think of alternative things they could do next time (e.g. request to go for a sensory break).